 - John claimed that he was in the kingdom, along with other saints (Revelation 1:9).

 There can be no doubt but that the king and the kingdom the prophets promised, for which John the Baptizer paved the way (Isaiah 40:3), which Jesus pronounced, and which was preached by the apostles first in Jerusalem (Luke 24:44-48; cf. Acts 2:1-36), is the body of Christ, the church, to which God adds all the saved (Acts 2:47).

 But what does the phrase, “The time is fulfilled” mean?
-We will begin to answer this in part 2 of this series.
-(A link will be provided here when the next article in this series is available).
+We begin to answer this in part 2 of this series, which can be found here.